hiyouga/LLaMA-Factory/data/README.md

 ### Preference Dataset

-Preference datasets are used for reward modeling, DPO training and ORPO training.
+Preference datasets are used for reward modeling, DPO training, ORPO and SimPO training.

 It requires a better response in `chosen` column and a worse response in `rejected` column.